Many people wonder whether there are certain characteristics of an alcoholic.

 Many people struggling with alcohol use disorder become very easily frustrated when things don’t go their way.

 Uncontrolled frustration can lead to rash decisions and reckless behaviors that can cause serious problems at home and work.

 Alcoholic Behavioral Traits

 To make a sweeping generalization, alcoholics often exhibit behaviors that are deceptive, sneaky, insensitive, and sometimes even aggressive.

 When you dig deeper, though, you’ll see that these behaviors are typically predicated on a compulsive desire for alcohol to avoid unpleasant withdrawal symptoms.

-These are some of the most common alcohol behavior characteristics:
+If you are wondering, “what are the behaviors of an alcoholic?”, here are some of the most common alcohol behavior characteristics:

 - Low self-esteem

 - Wary about how they are perceived

 - Unwilling to open up